Foundational Learning Assistance

 Approved programs

-To be eligible for Foundational Learning Assistance, you must be enrolled in a program that is approved for Foundational Learning Assistance.
+To be eligible for Foundational Learning Assistance, you must be enrolled in an approved program.

-Approved programs are offered by more than 40 educational providers in Alberta, including public post-secondary institutions, private career colleges or training providers, First Nations colleges, and non-profit organizations.
-You can contact educational institutions directly to determine whether a program you are interested in is approved for Foundational Learning Assistance.
+Approved programs are offered by more than 40 educational institutions in Alberta, including public post-secondary institutions, private career colleges, First Nations colleges, and non-profit organizations.
+You can contact educational institutions directly to determine whether a program you are interested in offers approved Foundational Learning Assistance programming.

 The following types of foundational learning or skills development programs may be approved.
 See the policy manual for details.